nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 The |sensor_manager| samples sensors periodically, according to the configuration specified for each sensor.
 Sampling of the sensors is done from a dedicated preemptive thread.
-You can change the thread priority by setting the :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_THREAD_PRIORITY` Kconfig option.
+To change the thread priority, set the value of the :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_THREAD_PRIORITY` Kconfig option.
 Use the preemptive thread priority to make sure that the thread does not block other operations in the system.

 For each sensor, the |sensor_manager| limits the number of :c:struct:`sensor_event` events that it submits, but whose processing has not been completed.
 This is done to prevent out-of-memory error if the system workqueue is blocked.
 The limit value for the maximum number of unprocessed events for each sensor is placed in the :c:member:`sm_sensor_config.active_events_limit` structure field in the configuration file.
 The ``active_sensor_events_cnt`` counter is incremented when :c:struct:`sensor_event` is sent and decremented when the event is processed by the |sensor_manager| that is the final subscriber of the event.
-A situation can occur that the ``active_sensor_events_cnt`` counter will already be decremented but the memory allocated by the event would not yet be freed.
+A situation can occur that the ``active_sensor_events_cnt`` counter is already decremented but the memory allocated by the event would not yet be freed.
 Because of this behavior, the maximum number of allocated sensor events for the given sensor is equal to :c:member:`sm_sensor_config.active_events_limit` plus one.

 The dedicated thread uses its own thread stack.
-You can change the size of the stack by setting the :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_THREAD_STACK_SIZE` Kconfig option.
+To change the size of the stack, set the value of the :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_THREAD_STACK_SIZE` Kconfig option.
-The thread stack size must be big enough for the sensors used.
+The thread stack size must be large enough for the sensors used.

 Sensor state events
 ===================